-Information on the last day to change registrations dropping full-year courses is available on the GPRC website.
+Information about last day to change registrations dropping full-year courses has changed and the updates are available on the GPRC website.

 Nursing Program Policies

 Please refer to the Grande Prairie Regional College calendar and the University of Alberta Collaborative Baccalaureate Nursing Program with Grande Prairie Regional College Student Handbook 2008-2009 for specific nursing program policies that may pertain to this course.